-Research on supply chain management practices at ESCO Philippines Inc. revealed that manual inventory systems resulted in significant inefficiencies and errors.
-Such inefficiencies affected operational performance, highlighting the need for automated inventory management solutions.
+Research on supply chain practices at ESCO Philippines Inc. found that businesses relying on manual inventory systems experienced measurable inefficiencies and recurring errors, both of which affected overall operational performance.

 Key Takeaways